Weilei424/secret-engine/docs/architecture.md

 ### Current

-- Single bootstrap admin token from environment.
+- Explicit init flow that mints a root token once.
 - No user identities.
 - No policy enforcement.
 - No audit trail.
-- No token issuance or expiry.
+- Service token issuance is available, with optional expiry.

 ### Intended future direction